SUPPORT FILMTRACKS! WE EARN A

 NOTES AND QUOTES

-The inserts of all three Intrada albums and the FSM album include extensive information about the score and film.
-A note by Bruce Kimmel of Kritzerland Records, supplier of the copies of the master tapes used for the 2010 FSM album, was rejected by Paramount for inclusion in the booklet (for containing too much unsavory insider information), but it is available on FSM's website listing for this album.
+The inserts of all four Intrada albums and the FSM album include extensive information about the score and film.
+A note by Bruce Kimmel of Kritzerland Records, supplier of the copies of the master tapes used for the 2010 FSM album, was rejected by Paramount for inclusion in the booklet for containing too much unsavory insider information, but it was made available on FSM's website listing for the album.

 Copyright © 2009-2025, Filmtracks Publications.
 All rights reserved.